Multiple Keys Editing Function

 Select editing method:

-Selecting [Overwrite] will overwrite the currently set value with the new value.
+Selecting [Overwrite] will overwrite the currently set value or color with the new value or color.

 Selecting [Additive] will add to the currently set value.